Best Cashback Credit Cards in Switzerland of February 2026

 • Valid residence permit (B, C, or Swiss passport)

-• Proof of income (recent salary certificates or tax returns)
+• Proof of income (salary slips or tax returns)

 • Address confirmation (utility bill or rental contract)